SharktasticA/SHORK-486/README.md

 ### What's special

 Depending on configuration, SHORK 486 requires between just 8-24MiB system memory while still packing a lot of functionality for its size.
-As of 2026, support for 486 in the Linux kernel is to be removed, and 32-bit x86 in general is being dropped by various mainstream distributions.
+As of 2026, support for 486 in the Linux kernel is to be removed, and 32-bit x86 support in general is being dropped by various mainstream distributions.
 System requirements are ever-increasing - even Micro Core and Tiny Core (otherwise excellent systems) require 26-46MB RAM, putting them out of range of many early 486 systems.
 Thus, SHORK 486 will try to fill this niche of a ready-to-go Linux distribution for such PCs!